-To reduce friction and avoid redundancy by asking users to select a button and click on a non-Appcues element in your platform, our action-driven tooltips will allow your users to progress through (or end) a tour without having to interact directly with a tooltip.
+To reduce friction and avoid redundancy by asking users to select a button and click on a non-Appcues element in your platform, our Action-Driven tooltips will allow your users to progress through (or end) a tour without having to interact directly with a tooltip.

-Here's what a default tooltip looks like:
+Here's what a default tooltip looks like (notice the next button):

-And here is an action-driven tooltip:
+And here is an Action-Driven tooltip:

-- Create a new tooltip flow or open one you've already created in your editor
+1. Create a new tooltip flow or open one you've already created in your editor

-- Select the element you want your action-driven tooltip to interact with - in the below example, users should click the Add Project button to close this tooltip
+2. Select the element you want your action-driven tooltip to interact with - in the below example, users should click the Add Project button to close this tooltip

-*A quick note, make sure the element you are selecting is the whole entire button and not just the text inside the element
+Pro Tip: make sure the element you are selecting is the whole entire button and not just the text inside the element